indix/rocks/README.md

 ### Consistency
 ```
+$ rocks consistency --help
-Checks for the consistency between rocks store and it's corresponding restore
+Checks for the consistency between rocks store and it's corresponding restore using row counts

 Usage:
   rocks consistency [flags]

 Flags:
-      --src string    Rocks store location
+      --paranoid             Do paranoid checks on the DB
+      --recursive            Recursively check for row counts across dbs
-      --dest string   Restore location for Rocks store
+      --restore-dir string   Restore location for Rocks store
-      --recursive     Trying to check consistency between rocks store and and it's restore
+      --src-dir string       Rocks store location
+      --threads int          Number of threads to do backup (default 8)
 ```

 ## License